Germany Mission Trip

 Do you have to be a baseball player to go?

-Absolutely not!
+Knowledge of baseball fundamentals or cheerleading is desired.
 There are many different roles to be filled, and everyone can participate.
-However, individuals with baseball expertise and skills are encouraged to prayerfully consider going.
+However, individuals with baseball or cheerleading expertise and skills are encouraged to prayerfully consider going.
 Also, remember that most Americans have a greater baseball knowledge and skill level than most Germans.
 This approach is about relationships and the amount of daily time with these students that is important.
 A willingness to share your knowledge and be a positive coach is the key.

 Who can go on this trip?